in Maryland, USA

 Evaluating the Maryland hospitals - By the numbers

 We are counting Acute Care and Critical Access Hospitals.
 We are not inlcuding Psychiatric Hospitals, Department of Defense or VA Hospitals.
-The number of hospitals has remained the same in Maryland.
-Hospitals are rated on a scale of 1 to 5, 5 being the highest rating.
-A hospitals rating can become better or worse over time based on patient surveys as well as reported quality measures.
-Not all hospitals will receive a star rating.
+The number of hospitals has remained the same at 47.
+Hospitals are rated on a scale of one to five, five being the highest rating.
+A hospitals rating can improve or decline over time based on patient surveys as well as reported quality measures.
+Note that not all hospitals have a star rating.

 Here is a breakdown of those hospital ratings:

-There are 3 more hospitals with a 5 star rating in Maryland than the previous year.
-How about hospitals with a four star ratings improved?
-There is one less hospital with a 4 star rating than the previous year in Maryland.
+There are 3 more hospitals with a 5 star rating which is higher than the previous year in Maryland.
+What are the numbers for 4 star ratings hospitals?
+There is 1 less hospital with a 4 star rating in Maryland than the previous year.

 The directory of Hospitals of the States and Territories was last updated 1/30/2020.